ayisha92farishta/snake-client/README.md

 ### Exit the game

-There are 2 ways the game exits
+There are 2 ways the game exits:

--If you want a *graceful exit*  type in the command `ctrl + c` -If your snake hits any part of the border your game automatically exits and you have to start it again.
+-If you want a *graceful exit*  type in the command `ctrl + c`

+-If your snake hits any part of the border your game automatically exits and you have to start it again.

 *Do keep in mind that your snake dies if its idle for more than **10** seconds.
 After that you have to exit yourself and restart the game.*

-# Hope you enjoy this simple yet fun game!
+#### Hope you enjoy this simple yet fun game!